Do you tend to overanalyze and overthink every email you get or write?

 Case #5: When the matter is personal or sensitive

-Unlike email, a phone call enables you to adjust your message based on the other party’s reaction.
+Unlike email, a phone call lets you adjust your message based on the other party’s reaction.

-You may decide to be more direct — or even blunt — if the situation calls for this kind of behavior.
+You can be more direct — or even blunt — if the situation calls for this kind of behavior.

 On the other hand, you can also soften your tone of voice and switch to euphemisms if you notice the other person is being too sensitive about what you’re saying.

-In any case, when the information in question is personal or sensitive in any sense, a phone call is certainly a preferable method of business communication.
+In any case, when the information in question is personal or sensitive, a phone call is certainly a preferable business communication method.

 Should I send an email or make a phone call?

-In the paragraphs above, we have given you a few cases when a phone call is better than an email.
+In the paragraphs above, we’ve covered a few cases when a phone call is better than an email.

 However, sometimes situations you find yourself in are not so clear-cut.

-Don’t worry — we have a cheat sheet for you when you’re in doubt about whether you should send an email or make a phone call.
+Don’t worry — we have a cheat sheet for when you’re unsure whether to send an email or make a phone call.

-Now that you know in what situations a phone call is more efficient and suitable, let’s cut to the chase and make sure we get that contact number we need.
+Now that you know when a phone call is more efficient and suitable, let’s cut to the chase and make sure we get that contact number we need.

 8 Tips for asking for a contact number

-Maybe the most practical way of asking for someone’s contact number is via a team chat app:
+Maybe the most practical way of asking for someone’s contact number is via a team communication app:

-• It’s more natural — you just need to suggest the other party to continue the conversation via a phone call.
+- It’s more natural — you just need to suggest to the other party to continue the conversation via phone call.

-In the example below, Doris is asking for Timothy’s phone number.
-She’s in a rush and it would suit her to have a quick phone call with him and discuss some problems.
+In the example below, Alex is asking for Jessica’s phone number.
+She’s in a rush and would like to have a quick phone call with him and discuss some problems.

-Business chat apps are useful in this sense since sometimes people put their phone numbers in their profile descriptions, so people can reach them even when they aren’t online.
+Business messaging apps are particularly useful in this sense since people often put their phone numbers in their profile descriptions, so others can reach them even when they aren’t online.

-One such example is the profile of this DEI consultant in Pumble.
+One such example is the profile of a project manager in Pumble.

-However, if you opt for a more formal way of asking your business associates for a contact number, an email is another solution for you.
+However, if you opt for a more formal approach, email is still a solid option.

-So, in the following paragraphs, we bring you a few tips on how to ask for someone’s phone number politely via email.
+So, in the following paragraphs, we’ll share a few tips on how to ask someone for their phone number professionally via email.

 Tip #1: Use a professional email address